 The following steps can be used when applying for federal, state or private funding.
-Contact the Financial Aid Office if more information is needed.
+Contact the Office of Financial Aid if more information is needed.

 Getting an FSA ID

 You’ll need an FSA ID, a username and password combination that allows you to sign your FAFSA electronically.
 Your FSA ID also can be used to sign loan contracts and to access certain information online.
 You can get your FSA ID as you fill out the FAFSA, but you also have the option to get it ahead of time.